maltesie/ddpg-reinforcement-learning/README.md

 We implemented model based RL with REINFORCE and DDPG.
 All code is implemented in Python 3.

-## REINFORCE

-### Requirements

-### Usage

 ## DDPG

-The code is located in the ddpg folder.
+The code is located in the `ddpg` folder.

 ### Requirements

 A working Python 3 installation or virtual environment is reqired.
-It has to have followeing site-packages installed, which are all in the pip-repository:
+It has to have following site-packages installed, which are all in the pip-repository:

 * tensorflow
 * sklearn